 In some situations, you can also face capital or life felonies.
 For a life felony you will have to face life imprisonment and a fine of up to $18,000, whereas for a capital felony (such as first degree murder), you can face the death penalty.

 If you have previously been convicted of two or more felonies, you can expect harsh penalties (due to Florida's recidivist sentencing).
 Most serious crimes either have no statute of limitations or have a longer statute of limitations than misdemeanors.

 Why Choose This Misdemeanor & Felony Attorney?

-- 10+ years' criminal law experience
+- More than 18 years of criminal law experience

 - Former prosecutor defending you